ArcNoar/Char_AI_TGreplica/README.md

 The `services` package can contain a `database.py` file, which defines a `Database` class that is used to connect to the database and perform database operations.

-## docker-compose.yml
-The `docker-compose.yml` file defines the services that are used by the application, as well as the networks and volumes that are needed by the application.
-The file begins by specifying the version of the Docker Compose file format that is being used.

-The `services` section of the file defines the containers that should be run as part of the application.
-In this example, there is only one service, called `bot`, which is based on the `tg_bot-image` Docker image.
-The `container_name` specifies the name that should be used for the container, and the `build` section specifies the location of the Dockerfile that should be used to build the image.

-The `working_dir` specifies the working directory that should be used by the container, and the `volumes` section specifies the files and directories that should be mounted into the container.
-In this case, the entire project directory is mounted into the container, which allows the application to access the files on the host machine.

-The `command` specifies the command that should be run when the container is started, and the `restart` setting specifies that the container should be automatically restarted if it exits.

-The `env_file` setting specifies the location of the `.env` file, which contains the configuration settings for the application.

-The `networks` section defines the networks that the container should be connected to.
-In this example, there is only one network, called `tg_bot`, which is based on the bridge driver.
-This network allows the containers in the application to communicate with each other.

-## Dockerfile
-The `Dockerfile` defines the instructions for building the Docker image that is used by the bot service.
-The file begins by specifying the base image that should be used for the image, which in this case is `python:3.9-buster`.
-The `ENV` instruction sets the value of the `BOT_NAME` environment variable, which is used by the `WORKDIR` instruction to specify the working directory for the container.

-The `COPY` instructions are used to copy the `requirements.txt` file and the entire project directory into the image.
-The `RUN` instruction is used to install the Python dependencies from the `requirements.txt` file.
-This allows the application to run in the container with all the necessary dependencies.